apereo/cas/cas-server-documentation/installation/Logout-Single-Signout.md

 }
 ```

-### Aynchronous SLO Messages
+### Asynchronous SLO Messages
 By default, backchannel logout messages are sent to endpoint in an asynchronous fashion.
-To allow synchronous messages, modify the following setting in `application.properties`:
+To allow synchronous messages,
+modify the following setting in `application.properties`:

 ```bash
 # To send callbacks to endpoints synchronously, set this to false